Estimated reading time: 13 minutes

 Foods Containing Limonene

-Not only is limonene in health and beauty products, but it’s the foods we eat every day.
+Limonene is not only in health and beauty products but also in the foods we eat every day.

 Limonene is found in many foods because it is used as a flavoring agent It naturally occurs in lemons, oranges, limes, grapefruit and mandarins; but, can be found in chewing gum, ice cream, soda drinks, fruit juices, baked goods, extracts for baking and puddings.